SanderLoman/rust-p2p/docs/repo/github/pull_requests.md

 7. **Submit the Pull Request:** Click the "Create pull request" button to submit your pull request for review.

+### 3. Sign the Contributor License Agreement (CLA)

+If this is your first time creating a pull request for this project, you will need to sign the Contributor License Agreement (CLA).
+The CLA is required to ensure that we have the legal rights to use your contributions.
+You will be prompted to sign the CLA when you open your pull request.
+Follow the instructions provided to complete this process.

 ## Reviewing and Merging

 Once your pull request is submitted, it will be reviewed by project maintainers or other contributors.
 Here are the steps involved: